Maya-Souza/travel_youtubers_and_tourism/README.md

 ### 3. Further analysis

 - Now it's time to relate the main pieces of information I have so far: the total number of views for each place and the results of Google Trends.
-The dataframe I received from PyTrends gave me weekly results for the past 5 years.
-However, there weren't videos posted for each place every single week in the same period.
-So, my first attempt for possibly finding any correlation was plotting all this information in the same plot.
+So, my first attempt for possibly finding any correlation was plotting all this information in one plot for each place. **All these plots are interactive and better visualized (meaning: less cluttered) on my app deployed on Streamlit.**

 ![thai](https://user-images.githubusercontent.com/109185207/217666337-a11e55a2-86ae-4fae-a207-925dd053eafa.png)